mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     +1 mana

 name:     Minor Summoning Circle
-text:     Whenever a firendly minion is summoned on this space, it gains +1/+1.
+text:     Whenever a firendly minion is summoned on this space, it gains +1⚔️/+1❤️.

 name:     Mythron Wanderer
-text:     **Aspect**: The first minion you summon during your turn gets +0/+1.
+text:     **Aspect**: The first minion you summon during your turn gets +0⚔️/+1❤️.
 You many only have 1 copy of each card in your deck.

-name:     Paleclaw Gauntlet
-text:     Equipment is **Invulnerable**
-          +3⚔️

 name:     Primal Flourish
-text:     Friendly minion standing on Primal Flourish get Grow +2/+2.
+text:     Friendly minion standing on Primal Flourish get Grow +2⚔️/+2❤️.

-name:     Shadow Creep
-text:     Deals 4 damage to enemy units on it at the end of opponent's turn.

-name:     Skyshield
-text:     Equipment is **Invulnerable**
-          Wielder becomes a Mech and has **Armour**.

 name:     Blizzard
 text:     Deal 1 damage to all enemies.
 They move 1 space less next turn.